If you are outside of that range, yes there is a something wrong; if you’re not, everything is fine.

 This can be done during a consult via a buccal swab (inside of the cheek), which is extremely quick and easy.
 It includes homogeneity or heterogeneity of the C677T and A1298C MTHFR genes.
 Results take 4 weeks to process.

-This is a test that can be ordered direct through www.23andme.com.
-It is a comprehensive genetic test that analyses 600,000 genes via a saliva sample.
-The MTHFR genes are included in this.
+This is a test that can be ordered direct through www.23andme.com or AncestryDNA.
+It is a comprehensive genetic test that analyses thousands of genes via a simple saliva sample.
+The MTHFR genes are included in these.
 The information it provides is substantial, and not for the weak hearted.
 It looks at methylation intricately, as well as immune factors, cardiovascular markers, detoxification, gluten sensitivity, mitochondrial function and many other areas.
 Please keep join mind the work of Dr Bruce Lipton…. we are not our genes, we can control them.
-This tests will provide information about the potential function of your genes.
+These tests will provide information about the potential function of your genes.
 Interpretation must be done in conjunction with your symptoms.

-This test is the gold standard for assessing methylation status, and whether a person is over or under methylating.
-This a tricky test to process, but provides a firm quantitive value if methylation, which provides helpful information to use when treating MTHFR or other associated SNPs.
+The SAM/SAH ratio is the gold standard for assessing methylation status, and whether a person is over or under methylating.
+This a tricky test to process, but provides a firm quantitive value of methylation, which provides helpful information to use when treating MTHFR or other associated SNPs.

 Pyrroles is a condition that affects many people, and often displays itself with mental health concerns.
 It depletes zinc and vitamin B6 levels in the body which can have quite distinguishable effects.
 The kryptopyrroles test is a urine test that can be done at a lab in Adelaide.
-Results take 2 weeks to process.
+Alternatively, blood testing for Zinc, Copper, and Ceruloplasmin can provide insight, which is easier and more affordable to retest when assessing treatment.
 Treatment can provide quite noticeable effects.
-I have experience with the teachings of Dr. Bill Walsh who is the founder of Bio-Balance, which provides strategies for the treatment of pyrroles and other mental health conditions.

 Food intolerance Testing